KelsonBall/MonoServer/README.md

 MonoServer is a backend framework for developing server code in C#.
 It is architecturally inspired by asp.net for dotnet core.
-What makes MonoServer unique and useful is its deployment methodology, which is summed up as 'Put your files on your server and run the program.'
+What makes MonoServer unique and useful is its deployment methodology, which is summed up as `Put your compiled application on your server and run the program.`

 MonoServer applications are executable programs.
 They are self hosted and are started by running the executable and stopped by closing the process.